 Previously, 401(k) plans using a “safe harbor” design to claim exemption from ADP and ACP testing had to provide an annual notice, and in most cases had to include the requisite safe harbor contribution rules before the start of the plan year.
 The SECURE Act eliminated the notice requirement for safe harbor plans that offer a safe harbor nonelective contribution rather than a safe harbor matching contribution, and which either do not offer any matching contributions at all, or do not seek to qualify for an exemption from testing for matching contributions.
 In addition, the Act allows an employer to amend its plan to add a safe harbor nonelective contribution feature at any time before the 30th day prior to the end of the plan year (or at any time before the end of the next plan year, if the contribution is at least 4% of compensation, rather than the usual safe harbor minimum of 3%) as long as the plan did not provide for safe harbor matching contributions at any time during the plan year.
 These options became available for plan years beginning in 2020.

 Finally, the SECURE Act increases the 10% cap on automatic enrollment for “qualified automatic contribution arrangement” (“QACA”) safe harbor plans to 15% (except for the first year of automatic enrollment, when the maximum permissible automatic enrollment amount remains at 10%).
-Since that provision took effect for plan years beginning in 2020, QACA plans were permitted (or required, if the plan incorporates the statutory limit by reference and is not amended before the end of the 2022 plan year) to increase automatic deferrals for participants automatically enrolled for more than one year who would otherwise be affected by the 10% limit in 2020.
+Since that provision took effect for plan years beginning in 2020, QACA plans were permitted (or required, if the plan incorporates the statutory limit by reference and is not timely amended) to increase automatic deferrals for participants automatically enrolled for more than one year who would otherwise be affected by the 10% limit in 2020.
 The IRS has not provided any specific guidance on how to apply the new limit to existing plan participants who have been at the 10% limit for more than a year already.

 Since January 2020, a defined contribution plan (including defined contribution qualified retirement plans, 403(b) plans, and governmental eligible 457(b) plans) or an IRA could, but was not obligated to, offer qualified birth or adoption distributions to eligible participants.
 If a plan offers this feature, a participant may take a distribution from a defined contribution plan (including defined contribution qualified retirement plans, 403(b) plans, and governmental eligible 457(b) plans) or an IRA of up to $5,000 within a year of the birth or qualifying adoption of a child, without being subject to the Section 72(t) 10% tax penalty on early distributions.
 A plan may allow this type of payment even if the participant is not otherwise eligible for a distribution, and pursuant to guidance issued by the IRS, the plan may rely on reasonable representations from a participant that the participant is eligible for such a qualified birth or adoption distribution, unless the plan has actual knowledge to the contrary.